dimztimz/unicode-proposal/README.md

 - move the index/iterator to the previous code point without decoding it
 - adjust index/iterator to point the start of the code point
 - encode a code point into some range
-- truncate the end of a range (move end iterator) if it contains incomplete sequence of code point (incomplete means the sequence seen so far is valid, the rest if its bytes maybe are in a different chunk).
+- truncate the end of a range (move end iterator) if it contains an incomplete sequence of the last code point (incomplete means the sequence seen so far is valid, the rest if its bytes maybe are in a different chunk).

 See ICU header [utf8.h] for all details.